projectcalico/calico/getting-started/windows-calico/quickstart.md

 - Container runtime: Docker or containerd installed and running.
 If containerd is running, it will be used as the container runtime otherwise Docker is assumed.
 - Remote access to the Windows node via Remote Desktop Protocol (RDP) or Windows Remote Management (WinRM)
-- Be able to run a command as Administrator using powershell.
+- Be able to run a command as Administrator using PowerShell.
 - Additionally, for EKS:
   - The VPC controllers must be installed to run Windows pods.
   - An instance role on the Windows instance must have permissions to get `namespaces` and get `secrets` in the calico-system namespace (or kube-system namespace if you are using a non operator-managed {{site.prodname}} installation.)